phannam1412/phannam1412/README.md

 ## 4. Re-think

-Always review your existing solution and knowledge to ensure that you have properly understand it.
+Review/revise your existing solution and knowledge to ensure that you have properly understand it.

+Sometimes your so-called solution is not actually a solution, your understanding of something is abstract and not proper.
+Re-thinking promotes a consolidation of your knowledge to make it better every day.

 ## 5. Maintenance